daz-codes/swifty/partials/number.md

 Here is a number: {{ number }}

-The value of that number is set individually by the page.
+The value of that number is set individually by the page, even though they are using the same partial.